-In Alabama, when a person who is being arrested causes serious injury to a police officer, a second-degree assault is charged.
-The distinction in assault charges between typical assault and assault on an officer in Alabama is that if the assault occurred against a lay person, it is a misdemeanor versus a felony.
-It must be shown, however, that the assault of the officer happened within in the furtherance of some official duty of that officer.
+In Alabama, when a person who is being arrested causes serious injury to a police officer, a second degree assault is charged.
+The distinction in assault charges between typical assault and assault on an officer in Alabama is that if the assault occurred against a lay person, it is a misdemeanor instead of a felony.
+It must be shown, however, that the assault of the officer happened within the furtherance of some official duty of that officer.

-Under a second-degree assault prosecution, not only are police officers protected but also any correctional or jail personnel, emergency medical personnel, utility workers, firefighters, as well as teachers and healthcare workers are protected under a second-degree assault charge.
+Under a second degree assault prosecution, not only are police officers protected but also any correctional or jail personnel, emergency medical personnel, utility workers, and firefighters.
+Teachers and healthcare workers also are protected under a second degree assault charge.

 Proving Assault on an Officer

-In most circumstances in Alabama, the assault of an officer falls under a felony charge, which means the penalty is up to 10 years in prison and a $15,000 fine.
+In most circumstances in Alabama, the assault on an officer falls under a felony charge, which means the penalty is up to 10 years in prison and a $15,000 fine.

 Prosecutions for assault of officers are taken seriously by law enforcement court systems.
-Often, the prosecution more aggressively moves forward and prosecutes the assault of an officer then they might for a standard assault charge.
+Often, the prosecution more aggressively moves forward and prosecutes the assault of an officer more so than they might for a standard assault charge.
 As well, many diversionary or mitigation type pleas are not offered when an officer is involved in the assault.

 The elements a prosecutor must prove in Alabama for an assault on an officer case are that the person charged with assault had a specific intent to prevent the peace officer from performing some lawful duty and had a specific intent to cause physical injury.

-In Alabama, an assault of an officer’s case is brought in the same way and heard the same in courts as any other assault charge.
-However, there might be a recusal issue of the sitting judge or maybe even the prosecution because if the officer frequently appears in that court, the judge might have a bias from frequent dealings and may not feel that they can be partial and fair and therefore appoint a judge from another jurisdiction to hear the case.
+In Alabama, an assault on an officer case is brought in the same way and heard the same in courts as any other assault charge.
+However, there might be a recusal issue of the sitting judge or maybe even the prosecution because if the officer frequently appears in that court, the judge might have a bias from frequent dealings and may not feel that they can be partial and fair.
+Therefore they appoint a judge from another jurisdiction to hear the case.

 Many times when an experienced assault lawyer takes on an assault of an officer case, they look to whether the interaction with the police officer was lawful.
 If the basis of the interaction was unconstitutional or unlawful, an argument can be made that the furtherance of the duty was not a lawful one, therefore there could be no assault.
 The intent of the person is something that the prosecution must always prove, so a skilled assault lawyer in Alabama can challenge the proof of the intent.